CaptainOtto/notes/README.md

 # notes
-Repository for keeping different notes for documentation, software, hardware, videos and more.
+Work in progress repository for adding different notes, tips and tricks etc for development.